liferay/liferay-screens/ios/style_guide.md

 |----------|-------------|
 | <pre>let myConstant =<br>        1 + (2 + 3) | <pre>let myConstant =<br>    1 + (2 + 3) |

-* In methods invokation, break on every parameter with label (if needed).
-Don't use this rule on methods definition.
+* In methods invocation and declaration, break on every named parameter unless all of them fit in one line.

 | Preferred|Not Preferred|
 |----------|-------------|